 The Graduate Bulletin defines a "full-time course load" in the Graduate School as "9 hours per semester during the academic year and 6 hours during the summer session."
 The minimum course load for any student enrolled in graduate study is 3 hours per semester.
-Students who hold teaching and research assistantships are required by the University to take a minimum of 12 hours of course work each semester and 9 in the summer.
-Students who hold a one-third time assistantship (i.e. teaching two courses in a given semester or working as research assistants) must take at least 12 hours and not more than 18 hours.

-Research Assistants are regarded as one-third time assistants.
-Students must be careful to maintain the minimum number of required hours at all times.
+Students who hold teaching and research assistantships are required by the University to take a minimum of 12 credit hours each semester and 9 in the summer Students must be careful to maintain the minimum number of required hours at all times.
 See the "Withdrawing From a Course" section (IV.B.3) of this handbook for more information.
 Students who feel they need to take more than the allowed number of hours in a given semester should consult the "Course Overloads" section (IV.B.2).